Logamithrangit/4-Answer-teller/README.md

 Ask a question(1/2/3/4): 2
 Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.It is used for:web development (server-side),software development,mathematics,system scripting.
 Let's continue(yes/no): no

+you can copy and paste it on any online python compiler i tried it on programiz